Crayfry/Dishonored_Cheat_menu/README.md

 # Dishonored Cheat menu
-Simple Cheat menu for Dishonored.
+Simple Cheat menu for Dishonored 1.
 Uses ImGui and cazz's memory.h file.
 Big thanks to cazz (https://github.com/cazzwastaken) for memory.h and incredible ImGui tutorials.

 # Usage
 This is an external cheat, meaning you do not need to tamper with any game files.
-All you need to do to get the cheat to work is making sure the game is running, then click the "hook" button in the cheat and the cheat will attempt to find the game and hook onto it.
+All you need to do to get the cheat to work is click the "hook" button in the cheat, while the game is running.
+Then the cheat will attempt to find and hook onto the game.
+The cheat looks for "Dishonored.exe" specifically, so you might need to rename the game exe file.
 Once the game has been hooked, the cheat will start working.

 # Features
 Unlimited Health, Mana, Elixirs.